aleen42/PersonalWiki/post/so_a_web_designer/so_a_web_designer.md

 He makes a clear division between **Specialists** (experts in one field over others), **Generalists** (experts in more than one field) and **Compartmentalists** (having expertise in *only* one area).
 He argues that neglecting the possibility of expanding your boundaries and falling into the compartmentalist category is a career-limiting decision.
 Plus it’s no fun.

 Today’s way of things calls for a new kind of Web designer.
 A *Jack-of-All-Trades, master of none*.
 Startups are looking for the kind of folk that can follow the process end to end.
 Big enterprises for a more flexible worker that can move swiftly between the many aspects of a project, without hiding behind the barriers of their specialty.

+### The Web of tomorrow

+A designer today has to be able to dodge dangers of many kinds.
+Today’s Web is dynamic, fast, adaptive, mobile-optimized, ready for the modern consumer, which is pretty much everywhere and thus totally unpredictable, very intelligent and thus easily annoyed; and capable of showing an unbelievable capacity to dive blindfolded, headfirst into information overload and not only survive but make something of it.

+We’ve been exposed to some groundbreaking design work recently:
+The journalistic community has seen incredible new layout techniques that may get to redefine the way content will be presented. [[1]](http://tympanus.net/codrops/2013/09/23/so-youre-a-web-designer-right/#ref1_natgeo) [[2]](http://tympanus.net/codrops/2013/09/23/so-youre-a-web-designer-right/#ref2_bloomsberg) [3]

+More and more services are going online.
+We are seeing smarter, faster, stronger web applications that are way closer to software than what a blog ever was.
+Plus many either benefit from the advantage of being an online tool.
+Many are based upon collaboration, and what better place than the web?
+[4] [5] [6]